 In a rapidly modernising world, global forces often overshadow local traditions.
 Thankfully, chefs, both in Thailand and abroad, are championing regional specialties, showing us the incredible diversity of Thai cuisine beyond the familiar.

-Preserving Thai food heritage isn’t just about maintaining flavours; it’s about safeguarding cultural identity.
+Preserving Thai food heritage isn’t just about flavours; it’s about safeguarding cultural identity.
 The recognition of Thai cuisine on the world stage also plays a role in preservation.
 Ultimately, the efforts to preserve Thai food heritage invite us all on a delicious journey of discovery.
 Beyond Pad Thai and Green curry lies a world of regional flavours.
 By embracing this diversity, we not only savour one of the finest cuisines but also contribute to its legacy.